Seifbarouni/private-git/README.md

-private-git is an implementation of a Git server (using gitolite). will add a UI soon 😬.
+private-git is an implementation of a Git server (using gitolite and mongodb).<br>
+will add a UI soon 😬.